-A field of 13 go to post in this Class 6 handicap raced over 1m 2f.
-See our betting tips and the full race preview below.
+A field of twelve go to post for a typically very competitive Lingfield handicap on Wednesday, see our betting tips and the full race preview below.